 - Alanna Kaivalya (founder of the Kaivalya Yoga Method)

 - Andrea Boyd (co-founder of Satsang Yoga, Charleston)

 Ashtanga Vinyasa Yoga forms the foundation of Cory’s practice and teaching.

 Parampara is a Sanskrit term that means “uninterrupted succession” and denotes the direct and unbroken transmission of knowledge from teacher to student.
 Traditional Ashtanga Yoga is founded on parampara and a commitment to its practice and instruction.
 I’m what you might call a liberal traditionalist.
 I strive to be open minded and accepting and at the same time I place great importance on discipline, faith, devotion, humility, learning, and tradition.
 As such, I attribute much of my capacity to teach yoga to my teacher, David Garrigues.
-David is a Certified Ashtanga Teacher and Director of the Ashtanga Yoga School of Philadelphia – my favorite place to practice.
+David is a Certified Ashtanga Teacher and Founder of the Ashtanga Yoga School of Philadelphia – my favorite place to practice.
 I spend as much time as possible with David to soak up his teachings and become a better teacher myself.
 To learn more about David, visit davidgarrigues.com.